Chuck Bernard: Detroit Lions

-Later years
+Later life

 After retiring from professional football, Bernard worked for ten years for Ford Motor Company's internal security forces, then known as the Service Department.
 Bernard was sued in 1941 by a labor organizer who claimed that he had been beaten, tarred and feathered in Dallas, Texas, at the instigation of Ford personnel.
 Bernard was also the principal witness in an NLRB proceeding in 1943 concerning efforts to organize the plant protection personnel at the Ford River Rouge Complex.
 He served as the head of the plant police force at the Rouge plant until being relieved of those duties in November 1945.

 In 1948, Bernard served as the line coach for the Michigan Tech Huskies.
 In July 1949, he was hired as the line coach at Auburn in Alabama.

 Bernard was married.
 He and his wife, Ruth, had two sons and two daughters.
 Bernard lived in Dearborn, Michigan, in his later years.
 He died in April 1962 at age 50 and was buried at Michigan Memorial Park.